Rosa and Carlos de la Cruz

 Key Biscayne, Florida

-Coca-Cola bottling in Puerto Rico and the Caribbean
+Coca-Cola family bottling companies in Puerto Rico and the Caribbean